saadniazifed/saadniazifed/README.md

 Aspiring MERN Stack Developer
 -----------------------------

 I graduated as a Civil Engineer in 2019 but my commitment and hunger for Web Development started in 2014.
 After 2.5 years of working at a Civil Engineering construction company, I decided to pursue Web Development (MERN Stack) as my future goal.
 My breakthrough came in September 2021 when I learned about The Odin Project - a free of cost project based curriculum which can be taken by anyone online.
 At this moment in time, I am currently using ReactJS after learning Vanilla JavaScript for 8 months.
-In addition to that, I will also be be learning Express, MongoDB NodeJS and TypeScript.
+In addition to that, I will also be be learning Express, MongoDB NodeJS & TypeScript.

 * 🌍  I'm based in Rawalpindi, Pakistan
 * 🖥️  See my portfolio at [My Github's Odin Repository](http://https://github.com/saadniazifed?tab=repositories)